Raja'a Alem: Life

 and works as a tutor for the Center for Training Kindergarten Teachers in Jeddah, Saudi Arabia.
 She is an active writer of prose and her style, a blend of modern style with traditional themes, is unique among Saudi authors.
 Alem has published several plays, three novels, and a collection of short stories, Nahr al-Hayawan (The Animal River, 1994).
 She is the recipient of several prestigious international prizes.

-Her short story "One Thousand Braids and a Governess" has been translated into English and published in "Voices of Change: short stories by Saudi Arabian women writers" edited by Abubaker Bagader, Ava M. Heinrichsdorff, Deborah Akers Her birth in Mecca and her family background is highly influential to her work and outlook.
-She has reflected on her relationship with the now overhauled and renovated city Mecca, saying:
+Her short story "One Thousand Braids and a Governess" has been translated into English and published in Voices of Change: short stories by Saudi Arabian women writers.
+Her birth in Mecca and her family background is highly influential to her work and outlook.
+She has reflected on her relationship with the now overhauled and renovated city of Mecca, saying:

 Some of her works in Arabic have been banned.
 Writing in English was a significant decision for Alem.
 She has said: "The fact is that my people are drifting away from their own culture, and many of them no longer have a clue about what I'm writing about.
 So I find myself looking for new ways to communicate, for other languages, and English was the first one that came to hand...'Coming out' in another language is a way of shedding inhibitions.
 All the things that made me feel ashamed lost their morbid grip on me and became acceptable.
 I’ve never read any of my books published in Arabic; it makes me feel completely naked.
 Reading them in another language, though, I feel alive in a poetic way."

-Among her significant work: Khatam, Sayidi Wehadana, Masra Ya Rageeb, Hubba, The Silk Road, and many more novels.
+Among her significant works are the books Khatam, Sayidi Wehadana, Masra Ya Rageeb, Hubba, The Silk Road, and other novels.
 She divides her time between Jeddah and Paris.

-2011 Arabic Booker Prize
+2011 International Prize for Arabic Fiction

-Alem was announced joint winner of the 2011 Arabic Booker Prize for her novel The Doves' Necklace.
+Alem was joint winner of the 2011 International Prize for Arabic Fiction for her novel The Doves' Necklace.
+This renowned prize is administered by the Booker Prize Foundation in London, and is funded by Department of Culture and Tourism, Abu Dhabi (DCT).
 She shared the prize with the Moroccan writer Mohammed Achaari.